NGamerHere/dynamic-JSON-host/README.md

- after logging in you can access the API routes at https://localhost:3000/your-username/ when the api is public, you can access the API routes at https://localhost:3000/your-username/routeName when the api is private, you can access the API routes at https://localhost:3000/your-username/routeName?key=key that private will going to be send to the user after the creation of the api
+ after logging in you can access the API routes at https://localhost:3000/your-username/

+ when the api is public, you can access the API routes at https://localhost:3000/your-username/routeName

+ when the api is private, you can access the API routes at https://localhost:3000/your-username/routeName?key=key that private key was going to be send to the user after the creation of the api via email

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)